Introduction: AFA (Aphanizomenon flos-aquae)

 AFA and Spirulina are both cyanobacteria, often referred to in common usage as microalgae.
 Both blue-green bacteria contain phycocyanin, a blue pigment to which both cyanobacteria owe their color.

 AFA is mainly used as a dietary supplement.
-It is most commonly marketed and used for detox purposes.
+It is most commonly marketed and used for its antioxidant properties[4, 5].

 However, AFA is also suitable as an additive to natural cosmetics, as it can have a firming effect on the skin.
-In addition, the fatty acids in AFA can help improve skin texture by supporting elasticity based on the ingredients.
+In addition, the fatty acids in AFA can help improve skin texture by supporting elasticity based on the ingredients[6, 7, 8, 9].

 AFA is available as a fine powder and as tablets.